iNPUTmice/SecureConversation/README.md

 #### I get 'delivery failed' on my messages

-If you get delivery failed on images it's probably because the recipient lost network connectivity during reception.
-In that case you can try it again at a later time.
+If you get "delivery failed" on images it's probably because the recipient lost network connectivity during a reception.
+In that case, you can try it again at a later time.

-For text messages the answer to your question is a little bit more complex.
+For text messages, the answer to your question is a little bit more complex.
 When you see 'delivery failed' on text messages, it is always something that is being reported by the server.
 The most common reason for this is that the recipient failed to resume a connection.
-When a client loses connectivity for a short time the client usually has a five minute window to pick up that connection again.
-When the client fails to do so because the network connectivity is out for longer than that all messages sent to that client will be returned to the sender resulting in a delivery failed.
+When a client loses connectivity for a short time the client usually has a five-minute window to pick up that connection again.
+When the client fails to do so because the network connectivity is out for longer than that all messages sent to that client will be returned to the sender resulting in a delivery failure.

 Instead of returning a message to the sender both ejabberd and prosody have the ability to store messages in offline storage when the disconnecting client is